 - The campus tour guide.

-Many healthcare students need to work at hospitals or clinics as part of their studies.
+Many healthcare students need to work at hospitals or clinics for their studies.
 Luckily, they may work in those facilities, but their work needs to be limited to their training.
 The regulator of the field also must approve the work.
-Since regulators usually have broad agreements with the colleges and universities, the approval is not an issue in most cases [practitioners see – R186(p)].
+Since regulators usually have broad agreements with the colleges and universities, approval is not an issue in most cases [practitioners see – R186(p)].

 - You are a full-time student,